-NARRA's founder Katte Geneta is a Filipino American artist and non-profit museum director of design who grew up in New York City, longing for a deeper connection to her ancestry and culture.
-As she learned more about the weaving traditions of the Philippines, she became eventually became a weaver herself, learning how to spin farm-grown Philippine cotton by hand and read more of the patterns and stories woven into cloth.
+NARRA's founder Katte Geneta is a Filipino American artist and non-profit museum director of design who grew up in New York City, seeking a deeper connection to her heritage.
+As she learned more about the weaving traditions of the Philippines, she eventually became a weaver herself, learning how to spin farm-grown Philippine cotton by hand and read more of the patterns and stories woven into cloth.

-During a chance conversation with a weaver from Kalinga, up in the Corderilla mountains of Luzon, the weaver asked Katte to offer her weaving in the U.S. And that is how NARRA STUDIO began.
+It was during a chance conversation with a weaver from Kalinga, up in the Corderilla mountains of Luzon, that the weaver asked Katte to offer her weaving in the U.S. And that is how Narra Studio began.

 FOR THE CULTURE